 The SIS-IA has run workshops at EIANZ conferences on topics such as scoping of impact assessments, public participation and development of early career professionals.
 Further workshops are planned.

-The SIS-IA has developed resources to support effective implementation of IA.
-The documents have been prepared by experienced IA practitioners within the SIS-IA to provide guidance on good practice in IA.
-While they have been written to apply generally in Australia and New Zealand, IA practitioners should also consider the specific requirements of the jurisdiction within which they operate.
+The SIS-IA has developed resources to support effective implementation of impact assessment.
+The documents have been prepared by experienced practitioners within the SIS-IA to provide guidance on good practice.
+While they have been written to apply generally in Australia and New Zealand, impact assessment practitioners should also consider the specific requirements of the jurisdiction within which they operate.